Lone Survivor: Costume design

 Costume designer Amy Stofsky ensured that the military wardrobe seen in the film reflected the 2005 time period.
 According to Stofsky, what the fallen servicemen wore back then is no longer current issue, as the United States Armed Forces stopped manufacturing the uniforms in 2006.
 While researching the time period, Stofsky met with the fallen servicemen's families, as well as Navy SEAL teammates.
 Stofsky and the wardrobe department collaborated with the Hollywood-based costume facility Western Costume to find the right fabric for the military uniforms.
 She and her team manufactured uniforms for the film's lead actors, extras, stunt and photo doubles, and military personnel who were also acting as extras.
 Stofksy noted that a total of "36 cookie cutter uniforms" were produced for Wahlberg.

 In designing the costumes for the Pashtun people and Taliban forces, Stofsky aimed to create a visual distinction between the villagers and Taliban fighters.
 "Luttrell survived because of the age-old tradition of the Pashtun culture in providing hospitality and safety to those that enter their home", she explained.
 "We dyed the Taliban's costumes black, charcoal, wine, and indigo and kept the villagers light.
 Their humanity prevails.
 This is what we hoped to get across."
-Stofsky utilized a North Hollywood-based Afghan vendor, Moe Noorzai, for traditional Afghan clothing including vests, pants, dresses and Kashmir scarves.
+Stofsky used a North Hollywood-based Afghan vendor, Moe Noorzai, for traditional Afghan clothing including vests, pants, dresses and Kashmir scarves.
 Stofsky also had a New Mexico-based tailor produce all of the turbans featured in the film.

 Zarin Mohammad Rahimi, an Afghan refugee who fled to the United States to avoid the Taliban, and his sons, Muhammad Nawroz Rahimi and Nawaz Rahimi, were hired as technical advisors during production.
 The Rahimis collaborated with Stofsky, as well as the wardrobe and casting departments, to help them understand the language, customs and fighting methods of the Pashtun villagers and Taliban fighters.
 Zarin Mohammad Rahimi appeared in a minor but pivotal role as an elderly shepherd.